sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-07-12-gsoc-25-mostlyk-week07.md

 ## The Discussion with Juan Pablo and Ibiam

-So this friday ( 18-07-2025 ) I had a call with Juan Pablo and Ibiam and we discussed about the implications of changes and overall progress.
+So this friday ( July 18 , 2025 ) I had a call with Juan Pablo and Ibiam and we discussed about the implications of changes and overall progress.
 We talked about how Popover are a really nice alternative as discussed in the last blog as well.
 I learnt about GTK_DEBUG=interactive flag and it changed a lot of things for me.
 A bit late to learn about that but better late than never they say.